A common health insurance myth is that health plans are only for seniors

 The best way to decide on which policy is the best for you is to see if its features work for you, if it offers cover for hospitalization, post- and pre-hospitalization expenses, daycare costs, as well as consultations, ambulance services, and more.
 Finally, check to see if the insurer has a high claim settlement ratio and an easy way to make claims.

 Apart from these myths, you may be under the impression that a Mediclaim policy is the same as a health plan.
 This is one of the common Mediclaim myths that people fall for.
-However, it is important to keep in mind that Mediclaim covers only hospitalization expenses while health insurance offers comprehensive coverage.
+However, it is important to keep in mind mediclaim and health insurance have some difference.
+AMediclaim covers only hospitalization expenses while health insurance offers comprehensive coverage.

 Don’t let health insurance and Mediclaim myths keep you from getting the needed cover for medical treatment.
 Now that you understand them better, educate your loved ones about health policies and Mediclaim myths and truths.
 Take informed steps towards protecting your and your family’s health and well-being.
 Check out the individual and family floater health plans under Aarogya Care on Bajaj Finserv Health.
 All these plans come at affordable premiums with a bevy of benefits.